akeneo-labs/EnhancedConnectorBundle/README.md

  - Attribute export in CSV format for PimGento with corresponding family code.

- - Enhanced product export: choose if you want to export all products, products modified since a specific date or modified since the last export.

 This bundle can be use as a replacement for the [DnD-MagentoConnectorBundle](https://github.com/Agence-DnD/DnD-MagentoConnectorBundle), to work with [PimGento](https://github.com/Agence-DnD/PIMGento).
 However, it does not provide a SSH export as the DnD Magento connector bundle does.
 If you need to automatically send your exports to PimGento, you should set up a CRON task and include the SSH export in it.